 In March 2023, our 4th street Canyon Branch re-opened as the newly re-branded ECU Buff $mart Branch.
 The credit union partnered with West Texas A&M University and the WT ECU Buff $mart Program to accomplish this WT student-led, full-service branch.
 As a result of the partnership, ECU is focused on hiring West Texas A&M University Student interns to fill the positions aside from the ECU management at the branch.
 Our hope is that these paid internship opportunities allow students to get hands-on work experience and have opportunities to engage with the community and network.

 In May 2023, the credit union officially expanded services to our friends and neighbors in Borger and Stinnett, Texas.
 As a result of a partnership between H&H Federal Credit Union and ECU, we have combined efforts, talents, and visions to serve an even greater portion of our beloved Panhandle.
 Both branches serve as full services branches and are conveniently located within the communities.
 The Borger Branch is located at 500 W. Grand St., Borger, Texas and the Stinnett Branch is located at 102 N. Main St., Stinnett, Texas.
 The credit union is eager to expand and serve more of our Members.

 Field of Membership

-The credit union’s original field of membership included employees of the Amarillo Public Schools and Amarillo College.
+The credit union’s original field of membership included employees of Amarillo College and the Amarillo and Canyon Public School Districts.
 As the years passed, the credit union opened its field of membership to include children of current members.